 The biggest writing change has been converting from third person (she, he, herself, himself) to first (I, me, myself) .
 This is because Imogen thought the reader was 'watching' Millie's mental illness, rather than really feeling it.
 I didn't disagree but I also wasn't sure I'd like writing in first person as much.
 But rather than stifling my writing, it's freed it.
 Like cleaning up a smudged window, everything sparkles.
 First person is absolutely pushing the emotion out to the reader.
 Whether, with three character viewpoints, sticking with first person is viable is a decision for another day.
 Maybe I'll leave that one for my subconscious too.

 Ele Nash: Prone to bursts of creativity and self-doubt.
 Artist of collage.
-Writer of short stories and Young Adult fiction.
+Writer of stories for children.
 Lover of really old TV show, Buffy the Vampire Slayer.
 Also, obsessed with cats.
 And haberdashery.